beyarkay/masters-thesis/src/03_lit_review.md

 Glove-based gesture recognition can be defined as any gesture recognition system which gathers hand information using a device physically attached to the user's hands or upper arms.
-First the technologies used in building the gloves will be discussed (Subsection \ref{sec:03-technologies-used}).
-Then an overview of the seminal papers and larger surveys will be provided (Subsection
+First the technologies used in building the gloves will be discussed (subsection \ref{sec:03-technologies-used}).
+Then an overview of the seminal papers and larger surveys will be provided (subsection
 \ref{landmark-papers}).
 The hardware products produced (and sometimes sold commercially) will be discussed in subsection \ref{sec:03-hardware-products}.
-Datasets used in glove-based systems (or the lack thereof) will be discussed in Subsection \ref{datasets}.
-Finally, Subsection
+Datasets used in glove-based systems (or the lack thereof) will be discussed in subsection \ref{datasets}.
+Finally, subsection
 \ref{models-and-recognition-techniques} reviews the different models and recognition techniques used for glove-based gesture recognition.